 If you want an email when I publish the next one, the best thing you can do is sign up for my personal email list.

-A Guide to Gender: The Social Justice Advocate’s Handbook has been the #1 in a bunch of categories on Amazon, and has become the textbook for lots of gender studies courses, despite me having a subheading in the book stating “This is not a textbook.”
+Currently in its 2nd Edition, A Guide to Gender: The Social Justice Advocate’s Handbook has been the #1 in a bunch of categories on Amazon, and has become the textbook for lots of gender studies courses, despite me having a subheading in the book stating “This is not a textbook.”

 I released the second edition in 2017, updating it five years after its initial publication with a couple new chapters, and lots of revised language.